lbaw-admin/lbaw-develop/README.md

 This will "automagically" do everything for you.
 But it is important that you know a thing or two about what's going on under the hood:
-1. Docker-compose will read the __docker-compose.yml__ file and know what containers it needs to start up.
+1. Docker-compose will read the __docker-compose.yml__ file to know what containers it needs to start up.
 2. For each container, it will see what _image_ this container is based on, and fetch it (from Docker Hub).
 In the case of an image not being provided, e.g. the _php container_, a Dockerfile is used.
 This file is like a shell script with commnands to create the corresponding image.